This post contains affiliate links and was originally published on May 18th, 2017.

 4) Pitch them.

 Working directly with brands is the key to making real money as a blogger.
-Aside from the money, it’s also a major key in maintaining your authenticity and credibility with your audience!
-There are two major resources I recommend if you’re thinking about pitching brands or working with them directly: BossPitch and Slightly Savvy Summer Camp!
+Aside from the money, it's also a major key in maintaining your authenticity and credibility with your audience!
+There are two major resources I recommend if you're thinking about pitching brands or working with them directly: BossPitch and Slightly Savvy's Summer Camp (use code “RACHEL” to get 10% off!)

 Summer Camp was started by a Katherine from Slightly Savvy.
 She's worked in PR managing influencer campaigns for global brands before starting her own firm.
 She understands collaborations from both perspectives.
 Seriously, just read one of her posts on working with brands and you will see just how valuable her insights are!
 She decided to launch “Summer Camp” to share insider “fireside” chats if you will, about what PR people are really looking for from bloggers and how you as a blogger can stand out!
 Over the course of 5 days, she is interviewing other PR professionals to answer our questions as influencers and how we can position ourselves as the dream blogger to work with!